PaycheckCalculatorOnline logo

 What Are Federal Income Tax Brackets?

-A critically misunderstood concept: moving into a higher bracket does NOT mean all your income is taxed at that rate.
-Only the dollars that fall within each bracket are taxed at that bracket's rate.
+For 2026, there are seven federal income tax brackets: 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
 If you earn $50,000 as a single filer, your first $11,925 is taxed at 10%, the income from $11,926 to $48,475 is taxed at 12%, and only the income from $48,476 to $50,000 is taxed at 22%.
-This is the marginal tax system in action.
+This is the marginal tax system — and it's how every dollar is treated separately rather than all at once.

 2026 Tax Brackets — Single Filers

 The following brackets apply to single filers and married individuals filing separately for tax year 2026.
+Per IRS Publication 15-T.

 Tax RateTaxable Income RangeTax Owed